One of the biggest criticisms windfoiling receives is that it’s dull – or at least looks that way to the non-initiated.

 For sure, ‘mowing the lawn’ in standard windy mode may lose its appeal quickly.
 Although I’d argue that being out windsurfing, in whatever guise, is far better than sitting on the beach or not sailing.

-And as far as windfoiling goes: it’s a totally unique feeling so therefore engages from the off.
+And as far as windfoiling goes: it’s a totally unique feeling that engages you from the start.
 But this isn’t an article about selling the virtues of windfoiling in general.
 This is about spicing things up for anybody although competently flying.

-Blatting back and forth, boosting when ramps pop up for launching and going round bends is what most of us windsurfers do.
-OK, there’s possibly a wave angle, with some lips hits involved, but due to applicable wave sailing conditions not being readily available all the time it’s bump and jump that’s still the most practised element of windsurfing.
+Blatting back and forth, boosting when ramps pop up for launching, and going round bends is what most of us windsurfers do.
+OK, there’s possibly a wave angle, with some lips hits involved, but due to applicable wave sailing conditions not being readily available all the time its bump and jump that’s still the most practiced element of windsurfing.
 So why not mirror this on foil?

 Coming down low, but without having the board touch the water (as this slows you down), you then compress your legs before coming back up high on foil and throwing everything into the sky.

 If you’re aiming to boost from a ramp then time your bounce to hit the apex, just as you would when standard windsurfing.